 Frances Hodgson Burnett: A Brief Biography

-In 1872 Frances married Swan Burnett, who later became a doctor.
+In 1872, Frances married Swan Burnett, who later became a doctor.
 The couple had two sons.
-In 1890 the elder son died from tuberculosis, or consumption as it was then known, which hurt Frances deeply.
+In 1890, the elder son died from tuberculosis, or consumption as it was then known.
+This incident hurt Frances deeply.
 Frances became a follower of Christian Science shortly after her son's death.
 Frances divorced Swan in 1898.
 She married Stephen Townsend in 1900.
-This marriage was not successful, however, and lasted for just two years.
+The marriage was not successful and lasted for just two years.

 Frances alternated between living in Britain and in the United States.
 She wrote three very popular children's books.
 Little Lord Fauntleroy was published in 1886, The Little Princess appeared in 1905, and The Secret Garden was published in 1911.
 Frances wrote successful books for adults as well as children and also wrote plays.
 She died in 1924 while she was in her Long Island home in New York.